 The VMS shall export video and audio data optionally in its native recording format to a CD/DVD drive, a network drive, or a direct attached drive.
 The exported data in native recording format shall include all associated metadata.
 Viewer software shall be included with the export.
 Once installed, the viewer software allows playback of the streams on any compatible Windows PC.

-The VMS shall auto-discover encoder, decoder, and VRM devices.
+The VMS shall auto-discover encoder, decoder, VRM devices and DVRs.
 Device detection shall support devices in different subnets.

 The VMS shall auto-discover Bosch IP devices with their default IP addresses, and allow auto-assignment of unique IP addresses.